Lean construction: What is lean construction?

 A number of groups have proposed definitions: The International Group for Lean Construction; The Lean Construction Institute; The Associated General Contractors of America; Construction Management Association of America, and others.
 Researchers have also put forward definitions as foundation for their work and to invite others to add, modify and critique.
 A sampling is provided here.

-Lean Construction is a “way to design production systems to minimize waste of materials, time, and effort in order to generate the maximum possible amount of value," (Koskela et al. 2002).
+Lean construction is a "way to design production systems to minimize waste of materials, time, and effort in order to generate the maximum possible amount of value".
 Designing a production system to achieve the stated ends is only possible through the collaboration of all project participants (Owner, A/E, contractors, Facility Managers, End-user) at early stages of the project.
-This goes beyond the contractual arrangement of design/build or constructability reviews where contractors, and sometime facility managers, merely react to designs instead of informing and influencing the design (Abdelhamid et al. 2008).
+This goes beyond the contractual arrangement of design/build or constructability reviews where contractors, and sometime facility managers, merely react to designs instead of informing and influencing the design.

-Lean Construction recognizes that desired ends affect the means to achieve these ends, and that available means will affect realized ends (Lichtig 2004).
-Essentially, Lean Construction aims to embody the benefits of the Master Builder concept (Abdelhamid et al. 2008).
+Lean construction recognizes that desired ends affect the means to achieve these ends, and that available means will affect realized ends.
+Essentially, lean construction aims to embody the benefits of the Master Builder concept.